Notes on rate equations in nonlinear continuum mechanics: Rates of Tensor Fields

 \begin{remaAu} The tensor $\bs{\Omega}$ is a kind of angular velocity field describing the rate of rotation of the material, whereas $\bs{\omega}$ describes the rate of rotation of the principal axes of the rate of deformation tensor $\bs{d}=\bs{l}-\bs{\omega}$ \cite{Die1979}.
 In contrast to $\bs{\Omega}$, vorticity contains terms due to stretching.
 Therefore, the Green-Naghdi rate (Definition~\ref{def33}) is identical to the material time derivative of the Cauchy stress in the absence of rigid body rotation, while the Zaremba-Jaumann rate (Definition~\ref{def32}) is generally not.
 The Green-Naghdi rate requires knowledge of total material motion resp.~material deformation through $\bs{R}=T\!\varphi\cdot\bs{U}^{-1}$, while the Zaremba-Jaumann rate, by virtue of vorticity, is derivable from the instantaneous motion at current time; in fact $\bs{l}$ is the generator of $\bs{F}$ through $\frac{\partial}{\partial t}\bs{F}=\bs{l}\cdot\bs{F}$.
-This makes the Zaremba-Jaumann rate more attractive to problems where a past material motion is unavailable.
-By using Propostion~\ref{prop14}, it can be shown that $\bs{\omega}=\bs{\Omega}$ resp.~$\accentset{\circ}{\bs{\sigma}}^{\mathrm{ZJ}}=\accentset{\circ}{\bs{\sigma}}^{\mathrm{GN}}$ if and only if the motion of the material body is a rigid rotation, a pure stretch, or if the current configuration has been chosen as the reference configuration such that $\bs{F}=\bs{R}=\bs{I}$, $\bs{U}=\bs{I}$, and $\dot{\bs{F}}=\dot{\bs{R}}+\bs{I}\cdot\dot{\bs{U}}$; see also \cite[pp.~54--55]{Tru2004} and \cite{Die1979,Die1986,ChY1992}.
+This renders the Zaremba-Jaumann rate computationally inexpensive and particularly attractive to numerical methods that do not store any past material motion \cite{Ben1992,Bel2014,Aub2013a,Aub2017a}.
+By using Proposition~\ref{prop14}, it can be shown that $\bs{\omega}=\bs{\Omega}$ resp.~$\accentset{\circ}{\bs{\sigma}}^{\mathrm{ZJ}}=\accentset{\circ}{\bs{\sigma}}^{\mathrm{GN}}$ if and only if the motion of the material body is a rigid rotation, a pure stretch, or if the current configuration has been chosen as the reference configuration such that $\bs{F}=\bs{R}=\bs{I}$, $\bs{U}=\bs{I}$, and $\dot{\bs{F}}=\dot{\bs{R}}+\bs{I}\cdot\dot{\bs{U}}$; see also \cite[pp.~54--55]{Tru2004} and \cite{Die1979,Die1986,ChY1992}.
 The last condition is used in Sect.~\ref{sec7} to compare different time integration algorithms for large deformations based on the Zaremba-Jaumann and Green-Naghdi rates. \end{remaAu}

 \begin{propoAu} Let $\theta:\mathcal{S}\rightarrow\mathcal{S}'$ be a relative motion superposed to the motion $\varphi:\mathcal{B}\rightarrow\mathcal{S}$ of a material body, then both the Zaremba-Jaumann rate and the Green-Naghdi rate of Cauchy stress